News Events

 In September 2025, we launched a survey to explore what was working well, what could be better, and what priorities people felt were important for PPI in Health and Social Care research.

 In total, 249 people responded — including patients, carers, public contributors, researchers, health and social care professionals, and members of the community and voluntary sector.
 We are incredibly grateful to everyone who completed the survey and to all the organisations and individuals who helped share it widely.
-Your insights, experiences and priorities will play a vital role in shaping the future of Personal and Public Involvement (PPI) in Health and Social Care research across Northern Ireland.

-Since the interim report, we have made significant progress.
 On 29th April 2026 we held our knowledge exchange workshop.
 The workshop was attended by a wide range of people including public contributors, Health and Social Care professionals, and representatives from the community and voluntary sector, Ulster University and Queen’s University, Belfast.

 Before the workshop, the 51 recommendations within the interim report were condensed into ten PPI focus areas.
 Attendees were sent a document outlining the existing PPI resources for each focus area in advance to support discussion and avoid duplication.
 This document can be read here.